Rulin: History

 The town of Rulin is an ancient town.
 In the late period of Sui dynasty (about 610s AD), the separatist leader Xiao Xian created Jian Prefecture (建州), as a county of the prefecture, Wuyou County (武攸县) was formed and its seat was located in the place of modern Rulin Town.
 The county of Wuyou was renamed to Wugang (武冈县) which was a part of Nanliang Prefecture (南梁州) in 621 AD.
 The county seat of Wugang was transferred to the modern downtown area of Wugang in early Song dynasty, the place of its former seat was named as Stockaded Village of Chengbu (城步寨).

 The county of Chengbu was formed from parts of two counties of Wugang and Suining in 1504, it was named after its seat of Chengbuzhai (meaning "Stockaded Village of Chengbu").
 Rulin Town was established in 1950, it was reorganized as a commune and a town in 1961.

-Administrative division
+Administrative divisions

 The town of Ruling has 11 communities and 25 villages under its jurisdiction (as of 2016).